 Below we have provided an overview of personal insurance implications of a home-based business:

-- Homeowner’s Coverage: Homeowner’s policies typically are not adequate for business needs and exposure.
+- Homeowner’s Insurance Coverage: Homeowner’s policies typically are not adequate for business needs and exposure.
 An insured may want a business owner’s policy for general liability coverage or business property and business interruption losses.
 Standard homeowner’s policies typically limit losses for business property to $2,500 in items inside the home and $250 away from the home.
 A homeowner’s policy also typically does not provide coverage for liability claims arising out of a home business.
 A typical homeowner's policy also will not cover losses connected to the interruption in business production resulting from a property loss.

-- Auto Coverage: If your home based business uses a motor vehicle almost exclusively for a home business, the vehicle should be leased in the name of the principal insured party.
+- Auto Insurance Coverage: If your home based business uses a motor vehicle almost exclusively for a home business, the vehicle should be leased in the name of the principal insured party.
 The coverage limit also might need to be increased to cover items permanently affixed to the vehicle such as refrigeration units and/or generators.
 Auto insurance policies that cover business vehicles will tend to have higher limits and cover vehicles that are leased or otherwise not owned by the insured.

 - Life Insurance Coverage: If the home business is set up as a partnership, it might be worthwhile to investigate key person life insurance that names each partner as a beneficiary on the other partners’ policy.
 If the partner passes away, the proceeds can be used to buy-out family members and continue business operations.